 Two thousand years later, little has changed.

-Mahany & Ertl is a full service boutique law firm that assists victims of fraud recover their money.
-Our Milwaukee based asset recovery and fraud recovery lawyers have helped clients from Maine to Hawaii.
-We have successfully brought actions against lawyers, securities brokers and financial professionals for their negligence in a wide variety of frauds and investment schemes.
-From welfare benefit plans to Ponzi schemes to bad investment advice, we can help.
+Mahany Law is a full service , national boutique law firm that assists victims of fraud recover their money.
+Our investment fraud lawyers handle cases anywhere in the United States.
+Typically we target stockbrokers, investment advisors and other licensed financial professionals From welfare benefit plans to Ponzi schemes to bad investment advice, we can help.